hyq123999/imlb-2016/friday.rst

     - flexible electrodes, so high abuse tolerance

-  - we want low tortuosity normal to the place
+  - we want low tortuosity normal to the plane

     - magnetic field + sacrificial pore formers